 Movies are also another big one for us.
+We love to watch movies as a family.
 Sometimes movies will come out and I forget all about them for like, 5 years.
 Then I stumble upon one at the library and can’t wait to watch it.
 It’s a great way to find old favorites that you don’t want to necessarily buy, can’t easily find on streaming services, and you’ll never find in a rental box.

 The library is also a really great way to check out something if you aren’t really sure you’ll like it; it costs you absolutely nothing so there is no commitment.
 I do not feel guilty turning it off if it’s incredibly boring, or just plain bad.
 And I didn’t buy it, so it isn’t cluttering up my house.

 I also love that you can get full TV seasons at the library.
 I decided I wanted to watch Mike & Molly just about the time the show went off the air.
 We don’t have cable, so I was unlikely to come across it, and it wasn’t on Hulu or Netflix.
 Luckily, I was able to get every season from the library.

 This is one we don’t take advantage of enough, to be honest.
 There are so many things to do at the library!
 Ours has daily events like kids story times, preschool dance parties, and kids clubs like Lego and Minecraft groups.
 There’s even a night where kids learning to read can read to dogs to practice without judgment or pressure.
 How cool is that?!